InfoSecREDD/BadPS/README.md

 **Q. Do you have a place where I can compare commands of all the versions?**

 _**A.** Not yet, but in the process of being completed.
-This repo is supposed to be as accurate as possible, and will only be posted on here once we can verify with documentation or via Developers._
+This repo is supposed to be as accurate as possible, and will only be posted on here once we can verify with documentation or via Developers[^2]._